Quench Spectroscopy for Dissipative and (Non)-Hermitian Quantum Lattice Models: Dissipative quench dynamics of the Bose-Hubbard chain induced by local two-body losses

 meaning that $\langle \hat{n}_0 \rangle_t = \langle \hat{n}_0 \rangle_0$.
 Then, $G_1(R,t)$ reduces to:

-where $G_k(t)$ was characterised previously.
+where $G_k(t) = \langle \hat{n}_k \rangle_t = \langle \hat{b}^{\dag}_k \hat{b}_k \rangle_t$.
 Our EoM approach is compared to a quasiparticle (QP) approach based on the Heisenberg picture together with the introduction of Bogolyubov quasiparticle operators~\cite{despres2018,despres_these}.
 Its validity has been certified numerically using tensor network based techniques ~\cite{despres2019}.
 The QP approach permits to find an explicit expression of $G_1(R,t)$ which reads as: